noah-nuebling/javascript-playground-nov-2025/README.md

 // Now you can do DOM <-> model bindings like usual:

 // Bind Model <- DOM
-//  (When the model is updated, it automatically saves to window.localStorage.) listen(() => uiModel.isOpen = !uiModel.isOpen, [qs('.toggle-button'), 'click']);
+listen(() => uiModel.isOpen = !uiModel.isOpen, [qs('.toggle-button'), 'click']);

 // Bind DOM <- Model
 observe(() => qs('.dropdown').classList.toggle('open', uiModel.isOpen), [uiModel, 'isOpen']);

+// -> After a reload, the `.dropdown` will still be open!
 ```

 Then use any live-reload server (Python's `livereload`, `browser-sync`, VS Code Live Server).
 When files change, the page reloads, but state in `persistentModel` survives in `window.localStorage`.